grubersjoe/aadc-website/README.md

 # Website HTWK Smart Driving

-This is the [Gatsby](https://www.gatsbyjs.org/) based website of the HTWK Smart Driving team.
+This is the [Gatsby JS](https://www.gatsbyjs.org/) based website of the HTWK Smart Driving team.

 ## Development